rydmike/flex_color_scheme/README.md

 Pass the `ColorScheme` you got from `toScheme` or just one or some of its colors, along to your methods that define your sub theme data.
 Turn your FlexColorScheme to `ThemeData` with its `toTheme` method, and then add your sub themes with `copyWith` to this object in the same go.
-They now uses the same `ColorScheme` colors, that the ThemeData created with `toTheme` will get as as well.
+They then use the same `ColorScheme` colors, that the ThemeData created with `toTheme` will get as as well.